AWS EC2¶

 Install Func¶

-It is recommended to enable TrueWatch integration - extension - DataFlux Func (Automata): all prerequisites will be automatically installed, please continue with the script installation.
+It is recommended to activate the TrueWatch Integration - Extensions - DataFlux Func (Automata): All prerequisites are automatically installed, please proceed with the script installation.

 ReadOnlyAccess